-There are some incredible experiences to be had in this destination and here are our top choices that you will never forget.
+There are some incredible experiences to be had at this destination and here are our top choices that you will never forget.

-The historical sites of the nation are focussed around the city of Victoria, the nation’s capital.
-You can visit old colonial homes, ancient planter houses, museums, catholic churches, Hindu temples and more.
+The historical sites of the nation are focused around the city of Victoria, the nation’s capital.
+You can visit old colonial homes, ancient planter houses, museums, catholic churches, Hindu temples, and more.

 Get involved in the local culture

-The Creole people are happy, kind and super laid back, island style.
-They love music, color, rum and the ocean of course.
+The Creole people are happy, kind, and super laid back, island-style.
+They love music, color, rum, and the ocean of course.
 If you are lucky enough to visit in October, you may come across the Creole Festival in Mahe.
 The streets fill with music, color, and dancing as the carnival brings the island of Mahe to life.
-It’s an awesome party and is a great way to immerse yourself in Creole culture and have a good time doing it.
+It’s an awesome party and a great way to immerse yourself in Creole culture and have a good time doing it.